dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 <xref:Microsoft.AspNetCore.Components.Forms.IBrowserFile.OpenReadStream%2A> enforces a maximum size in bytes of its <xref:System.IO.Stream>.
 Reading one file or multiple files larger than 500 KB results in an exception.
 This limit prevents developers from accidentally reading large files into memory.
 The `maxAllowedSize` parameter of <xref:Microsoft.AspNetCore.Components.Forms.IBrowserFile.OpenReadStream%2A> can be used to specify a larger size if required.

+:::moniker range=">= aspnetcore-9.0"

 If you need access to a <xref:System.IO.Stream> that represents the file's bytes, use <xref:Microsoft.AspNetCore.Components.Forms.IBrowserFile.OpenReadStream%2A?displayProperty=nameWithType>.
 Avoid reading the incoming file stream directly into memory all at once.
 For example, don't copy all of the file's bytes into a <xref:System.IO.MemoryStream> or read the entire stream into a byte array all at once.
-These approaches can result in performance and security problems, especially for server-side components.
+These approaches can result in degraded app performance and potential [Denial of Service (DoS)](xref:blazor/security/server/interactive-server-side-rendering#denial-of-service-dos-attacks) risk, especially for server-side components.
 Instead, consider adopting either of the following approaches:

+:::moniker-end

+:::moniker range="< aspnetcore-9.0"

+To avoid coping all of the file's bytes into a <xref:System.IO.MemoryStream> or reading the entire stream into a byte array all at once, which can result in degraded app performance and potential [Denial of Service (DoS)](xref:blazor/security/server/interactive-server-side-rendering#denial-of-service-dos-attacks) risk, consider adopting either of the following approaches:

+:::moniker-end

 * Copy the stream directly to a file on disk without reading it into memory.
 Note that Blazor apps executing code on the server aren't able to access the client's file system directly.
 * Upload files from the client directly to an external service.
 For more information, see the [Upload files to an external service](#upload-files-to-an-external-service) section.